 - Click 'Update tile' to save your changes.
 This tile will now display data from error groups marked with the status/s you selected.

-tip: When filtering a Crash Reporting tile by error status, we recommend updating the tile title to ensure other team members are clear on the data being displayed.
+tip: When filtering a Crash Reporting tile by error status, we recommend updating the tile to ensure other team members are clear on the data being displayed.

 Primary dashboards can be customized like any other dashboard, but have a few special characteristics.
 The Primary dashboard starts off with a preset layout using data from your top 5 applications.
 The primary dashboard cannot be deleted.